SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 listening to the specified message groups an object may be further processed.
 Typically no modules (other than :ref:`scmaster`) is connected to the ``IMPORT_GROUP`` so that objects sent to this group are just stored to the database.
-If an object should be discarded the special group identifier ``NULL`` may be used.
+If an object should be discarded, the special group identifier ``NULL`` may be used.

 The routing table is defined as a comma-separated list of ``object name:group name`` pairs.
 Also the routing rules are inherited recursively within the SeisComP object tree.
-If no explicit rule exists for an object the routing of its parent is evaluated up to the ``EventParameters`` root node.
+If no explicit rule exists for an object, the routing of its parent is evaluated up to the ``EventParameters`` root node.

 Examples
 --------